-The Five College Reproductive Health, Rights, and Justice Certificate is available to undergraduate students at Hampshire College, Mount Holyoke College, Smith College, and the University of Massachusetts Amherst.
-The certificate may become available to undergraduates at Amherst College in the future.
+The Five College Reproductive Health, Rights, and Justice Certificate is available to undergraduate students at Amherst College, Hampshire College, Mount Holyoke College, Smith College, and the University of Massachusetts Amherst.
 Students from all campuses as encouraged to join in RHRJ activities and courses.

 FOCUS OF STUDY